Professor Jason Varuhas

 Overview

-Dr Jason N E Varuhas (BA LLB (Hons) VUW, LLM UCL, PhD Cambridge) is a Professor of Law at the University of Melbourne, and Co-Director of Studies for the Government Law and Public and International Law programmes on the Melbourne Law Masters.
-He is also an Associate Fellow of the Centre for Public Law at the University of Cambridge.
-Professor Varuhas has previously held the positions of Junior Research Fellow at Christ’s College, University of Cambridge, Senior Lecturer at the University of New South Wales, Associate Professor at Melbourne Law School, and has been a Fox International Fellow at Yale University, Watts Visiting Fellow at the British Institute of International and Comparative Law, London, and Bye-Fellow of Downing College and Christ’s College, Cambridge.
-In 2019 he was the Robert S Campbell Visiting Fellow in Law at Magdalen College, Oxford, the Allan Myers Visitor at the University of Oxford Law Faculty, a Visiting Fellow at the Bonavero Institute for Human Rights, a Visiting Fellow at the University of Cambridge Faculty of Law, a Visiting Scholar at McGill University Faculty of Law, and a Visiting Fellow at Victoria University of Wellington Faculty of Law.
-He was formerly Judge’s Clerk to Justice Mark O’Regan, New Zealand Court of Appeal (now of the New Zealand Supreme Court), and is a Barrister and Solicitor of the High Court of New Zealand.
+During 2021-2023 Professor Varuhas was Director of the Centre for Comparative Constitutional Studies at Melbourne Law School.
+Before joining Melbourne Law School, he held the positions of Junior Research Fellow at Christ’s College, University of Cambridge, and Senior Lecturer at the University of New South Wales, and was previously Judge’s Clerk to Justice Mark O’Regan, New Zealand Court of Appeal (later of the New Zealand Supreme Court).
+He has been a Fox International Fellow at Yale University, Fellow of Downing College and Christ’s College, Cambridge, and Fellow of the Centre for Public Law at the University of Cambridge.
+He has held the following visiting positions: Watts Visiting Fellow at the British Institute of International and Comparative Law; Robert S Campbell Visiting Fellow in Law at Magdalen College, Oxford; Allan Myers Visitor at the University of Oxford Law Faculty; Visiting Fellow at the Bonavero Institute for Human Rights, Oxford; Visiting Fellow at the University of Cambridge Faculty of Law; Visiting Scholar at McGill University Faculty of Law; and Visiting Fellow at Victoria University of Wellington Faculty of Law.

 Research Centres